bradleesand/cppgm-pa3/README.md

 This can also be looked up with `std::numeric_limits<T>::is_signed`

-Parse the token sequence by the given grammar into a parse tree.
+Parse the token sequence by the `controlling-expression` grammar into a parse tree.
 If it does not match the grammar output "error".

 Walk the tree in post-order evaluating each sub-expression up to the root.
 The behaviour of each of the used operators are documented in clause 5 of the standard.
 You do not need to read the entire clause, just the parts that deal with those operators used in the controlling expression grammar.